GamingMaster0211/ProUtils/README.md

 Instructions:

-1. Launch main.py.
-Hopefully you do this from Visual Studio Code incase something messes up so you can fix it.
+1. Launch **main.py**.
+Hopefully you do this from **Visual Studio Code** incase something messes up so you can fix it.
-2. In the first box, input the name of the utility file to create.
+2. In the first box, input the **name** of the utility file to create.
-3. In the second box, input the factor of the utility file to create.
+3. In the second box, input the **factor** of the utility file to create.
 This is currently being worked on, so beware it has no use as of now.
-4. Execute On Run (EOR) when toggled on, it will add auto-generated code to the utility file to automatically run when a Python entry point file is run.
+4. **Execute On Run (EOR)** when toggled on, it will add *auto-generated code to the utility file to automatically run when a Python entry point file is run.*
-5. Create Utility just creates the utility file.
-The file gets saved into the "uc" directory.
+5. Create Utility just creates the utility file. **The file gets saved into the "uc" directory.**
 6. The help button just gives you these instructions but not in GitHub.

 # Final Words